 Deals in UK-listed instruments are passed through our dedicated routing system.
 Here, quotes are automatically obtained from various sources and your deal is conducted with the venue or counterparty providing the best price available at that time.

 The legendary “Free Trade”!
 We’re revolutionising access to financial markets with this order type, but please be aware of the following features and risks:

 A Basic order will be executed shortly after our Cut-Off Time for the respective market (see our Terms and conditions for more details).
-For example, in London this will be around 16:00 local time during every normal trading day.
+For example, in London this will be from 15:00 local time during every normal trading day.
 Other markets will vary.
 The relevant and most up to date Cut-Off Time will be shown in our mobile application.

 You can cancel a Basic order in our mobile application up to the relevant Cut-Off Time.

 If you place a Basic order after the Cut-Off Time such that it is not executed on that day, your order will be valid for the next trading day only and will be queued for execution on that day.

 The price at which a Basic order is executed will depend on the prevailing market price at the time the trade is executed.
 This may work to your advantage or disadvantage due to the inherent nature of a moving market.